Apress/microservices-for-the-enterprise/ch04/sample09/README.md

-# GraphQL with Spring Boot
+## Chapter 4: Developing Services (Sample09/GraphQL)

-1. You can run the BookStore GraphQL service with :
+1. You can run the BookStore GraphQL service with the following command from sample09 directory :

 ```
-mvn spring-boot:run
+:\> mvn spring-boot:run
 ```

 2. Once the service is up and running you can access the GraphiQL UI via: